MontiCore/EmbeddedMontiArc/applications/MNISTCalculator/README.md

-## MXNet/Gluon, Tensorflow and Caffe2
+## MXNet/Gluon, Tensorflowdd and Caffe2
 For detailed instructions on how to run the MXNet/Gluon

 ddeerrsdduu